New Jersey experiences a disproportionate number of pedestrian injuries and fatalities than the national average based on population rates.

 - Obey WALK/DON’T WALK signs.
 If the light is about to turn red, wait the extra seconds until it changes again.
 It seems like a long time to wait, but it is worth it to stay safe.

 Some outdoor workers are pedestrians as well.
-Oftentimes they are busy focusing on their work: carrying heavy or bulky items, giving instructions to heavy machinery operators or other workers.
-It is vital that you show extra caution around these people.
+They are often busy focusing on their work: carrying heavy or bulky items, giving instructions to heavy machinery operators or other workers.
+You must show extra caution around these people.
 They include:

 - Sanitation workers